“Study hard! You will be a CAPS level 7 student” – they say.

 - long and short term memory and

-They have a great impact in ones life beyond the classroom.
-They affect relationships with friends, family and peers.
-CAPS teachers are mostly likely to pick up these disabilities as they deal with learners first hand in schools.
+They have a great impact on one’s life beyond the classroom.
+They affect relationships with friends, family, and peers.
+CAPS teachers are most likely to pick up these disabilities as they deal with learners first hand in schools.
 Other individuals can go through life without knowing they have difficulties with either academics or personal relationships.

 Some Facts About Learning Disabilities